Chapter 12

 While they were waiting for it to depart, Tiejo disappeared.
 He said he wanted to talk to some old dock rat friends of his.
 Meanwhile, Underground took a black t-mail bubble from his wagon's supply, disappeared himself, and called don Breakhead.

-"Yes, yes, my Sorreters have checked it all out.
-In fact, chief RD assured me just this morning that there was no leak; both black and grey are still better than any purple.
-I wasn't entirely convinced, but I let our spies contact those in Plist, and they explained it was just Manager's dumb rivalry with Chieftain."
+"Yes, yes, our Sorreters have checked it all out.
+In fact, chief RD assured me just this morning that there was no leak; both black and grey bubbles are still better than any purple.
+So, I let our spies contact those in Plist, and they explained it was just Manager's dumb rivalry with Chieftain."

 "Yeah, I thought as much.
-Actually, I was so sure, I think I kind of forgot it was just something I was guessing. ...We're in Shipsister, going to be heading for Jump Village soon.
-Anyway, good to hear your voice.
-You okay?"
+Actually, I was so sure, I think I kind of forgot it was just an educated guess on my part.
+Anyway, we're in Shipsister; going to be heading for Jump Village soon.
+But, should I just head home?
+I mean, have Chieftain or the capo let you know whether there's even any reason for us to remain involved with these people?"

 "They also know you, and that you wouldn't make a bad leadership decision for a reason like that.
 Or for much of any reason.
 And I think, once they're done chuckling about the current situation, they'll realize how good she is, or can be. ...Now, Jasp, about these people you're with.
+Like I said, I don't know how much longer you'll have to stay with them, but in case it's longer than I'm guessing, what can you tell me about them?
 Are they... okay?"

 Underground took a deep breath, and paused to consider.
+He knew his don wasn't asking about their health; he wanted to know if they could be trusted, or if they might end up posing a threat to LandOrder.
 "Well... they seem okay, but I still don't really know them well.
-Apparently they're planning some kind of rebellion, but so far I think they're it.
-It's just getting underway, and will probably be a long while before anything comes of it.
-If anything ever does.
+At least I feel safe in saying they're no friendlier with the authorities than we are.
+Apparently they're planning some kind of rebellion- the Chaos, they call it- but so far I think it's just the seven of them.
+Or eight, if you count the absent member of the Band.
+Anyway, this whole Chaos thing is just getting underway, and it'll probably be a long while before anything comes of it.
+I mean like years, if ever.
 And their leader...
 I mean, this Darius Lonewander has an air about him of being the leader, kind of talks that way sometimes.
 At least he seems reasonably intelligent, even if he doesn't talk much.
 But I also think he might be a bit unstable.
 I've heard him whimpering in his sleep, and sometimes he seems almost as morose as Thom Bipolar can get, even if it doesn't lead to violence.
 So I don't know how effective a leader he'll be.

 "Of course, Jasp.
 I expect I'll inform capo Primus, but no one else.
 You have my word."